-Another top-notch museum in Bilbao is the Museo de Bellas Artes de Bilbao (Museum of Fine Arts), which displays a collection of European paintings from the 14th to 17th centuries.
+Another must-see museum among the top attractions of Bilbao is the Museo de Bellas Artes de Bilbao (Museum of Fine Arts), which displays a collection of European paintings from the 14th to 17th centuries.
 The Spanish Old Masters are well represented, including El Greco, Zurbarán, and Velázquez.
 There is also an assortment of paintings by Francisco de Goya.

 Besides art and architecture, Bibao is renowned for its gastronomy.
-The city boasts seven Michelin-starred restaurants, including the Nerua Restaurant at the Guggenheim Museum.
+The city boasts six Michelin-starred restaurants, including Nerua at the Guggenheim Museum.
 For more casual and convivial dining, traditional pintxos (tapas) restaurants are the best choice.

-Pamplona owes its fame to the religious festival, the Fiesta de San Fermín, celebrated annually in July.
-The festival is devoted to the patron saint of the Navarra province, San Fermín.
+Pamplona owes its fame to the religious festival in July, the Fiesta de San Fermín, devoted to the patron saint of the Navarra province, San Fermín.
 Although the Fiesta de San Fermin begins with a Catholic Mass at the Chapel of San Fermín and includes a traditional procession, it is the Running of the Bulls (El Encierro) event during the festival that really put Pamplona on the tourist map.
 The legendary event draws thrill-seeking visitors from all over the world.

 For those who want to watch the Running of the Bulls from the safe space of a private balcony, the five-star Gran Hotel La Perla is a perfect choice.
 Some of the hotel's exterior rooms overlook the Calle de la Estafeta, where a portion of the Running of the Bulls course takes place.

-Pamplona has more to offer tourists than just the Running of the Bulls.
-The Casco Viejo (Old Town) is full of attractions.
-Partially enclosed by medieval ramparts, this warren of narrow cobblestone streets and gracious squares is brimming with historic monuments: an impressive Gothic cathedral with a Neoclassical facade; the 16th-century citadel built by King Felipe II; the elegant Plaza del Castillo, where locals hang out at sidewalk cafés; and the opulent Baroque town hall.
+When the festival crowds leave town, it's worth exploring the attractions of Pamplona, especially the Casco Viejo.
+Partially enclosed by medieval ramparts, this warren of narrow cobblestone streets and elegant squares is brimming with historic monuments: the Gothic and Neoclassical cathedral; the 16th-century citadel built by King Felipe II; the Plaza del Castillo, where locals hang out at sidewalk cafés; and the opulent Baroque town hall.

-Worthwhile detours in the Pamplona surroundings include the Museo Oteiza in the idyllic pastoral landscape of Alzuza (10 kilometers from Pamplona) and the 11th-century Monasterio de Leyre (50 kilometers from Pamplona), which holds church services, including Gregorian chants, and also has a small hotel, the Hotel Hospederia de Leyre, with an excellent restaurant.
+Worthwhile detours in the Pamplona surroundings include the Museo Oteiza in the idyllic pastoral landscape of Alzuza (10 kilometers from Pamplona) and the 11th-century Monasterio de Leyre (50 kilometers from Pamplona), which holds church services, including Gregorian chants, and also has a small hotel, the two-star Hotel Hospedería de Leyre, with a traditional Spanish restaurant.